Amnesty International USA Archives Project

 How may I donate AIUSA material?

-All individuals who wish to submit material are asked NOT to submit material without first contacting Susan Hamson, Curator of Manuscripts and University Archivist at the Rare Book & Manuscript Library, Columbia University.
+All individuals who wish to submit material are asked NOT to submit material without first contacting Carrie Hintz, Curator of Manuscripts and University Archivist at the Rare Book & Manuscript Library, Columbia University.
 You will be provided with the instructions and paperwork necessary to add your material to the AIUSA Archive.
 Material received without first contacting the Curator will be returned.

 How To Access AIUSA Human Rights Materials: